cainethings/worknest/readme.md

 ## Features

-- **User Registration** – create a login using phone number and password.
+- **User Registration** – create a login using phone number, employee ID and password.
 - **Login** – authenticate via `/login.php` and store a session.
 - **Payslip Viewer** – list available months and fetch payslip data.
 - **PDF Download** – convert the payslip table to a PDF using `html2pdf.js`.